Driisa/BDS_2_Applied-Deep-Learning-and-Artificial-Intelligence-Final/README.md

 ## 🧠 Features

-- **AI News Aggregation**: Collects the latest AI news from reputable sources
+- **AI News Aggregation**: Collects the latest AI news from reputable sources via the Perigon API
-- **Intelligent Summarization**: Automatically summarizes articles and rates their importance
+- **Intelligent Summarization**: Automatically summarizes articles and rates their importance on a 1-10 scale
-- **Trend Analysis**: Identifies and visualizes emerging trends in AI
+- **Trend Analysis**: Identifies and visualizes emerging trends in AI across multiple sources
 - **Executive Summaries**: Generates comprehensive overviews of the current AI landscape
+- **Knowledge Graph**: Visualizes connections between topics, articles, and key points
-- **Customizable Searches**: Filter by topic, time range, and source
+- **Customizable Searches**: Filter by topic, time range, source, and importance score

 ## 🛠️ Technologies

 - **Streamlit**: For the web application interface
 - **CrewAI**: For agent-based workflow orchestration
 - **OpenAI**: For intelligent content analysis and summarization
-- **Python**: Core programming language
+- **BeautifulSoup**: For web scraping and content extraction
+- **NetworkX & PyVis**: For knowledge graph creation and visualization
+- **Pandas**: For data handling and manipulation

 ## 📊 How It Works

 AI Trend Tracker uses a multi-agent system powered by CrewAI to process news articles:

-1. **News Extractor Agent**: Fetches relevant AI news articles based on search parameters
+1. **News Extractor Agent**: Fetches relevant AI news articles using the Perigon API and extracts full content from URLs
-2. **News Summarizer Agent**: Analyzes and summarizes each article, assigning importance scores
+2. **News Summarizer Agent**: Analyzes each article to produce concise summaries, importance scores, and key points
-3. **Trend Analyzer Agent**: Identifies patterns and emerging trends across articles
+3. **Trend Analyzer Agent**: Identifies patterns and emerging trends by analyzing topics across all articles
 4. **Executive Summarizer Agent**: Creates a comprehensive overview of the current AI landscape

 ## 🚀 Getting Started